chef-training/workshops/Middleman/INSTRUCTIONS.md

 make install
 rm -rf ~/ruby

-> had to run:
+# Ruby may install to /usr/local/bin
+#
+# So you may need to make copies of the core commands into /usr/bin
-> cp /usr/local/bin/ruby /usr/bin/ruby
+# cp /usr/local/bin/ruby /usr/bin/ruby
-> cp /usr/local/bin/gem /usr/bin/gem
+# cp /usr/local/bin/gem /usr/bin/gem

 # Install apache